2

 Job Description The MDHHS mission is to provide opportunities, services, and programs that promote a healthy, safe, and stable environment for residents to be self-sufficient.
 We are committed to ensuring a diverse workforce and a work environment whereby all employees are treated with dignity, respect and fairness.
 For more information, please visit our MDHHS Diversity, Equity, and Inclusion Plan.

-Hard copy applications are not accepted. relevant experience and/or education referred to in the supplemental questions must be documented in the resume, transcript and/or application to allow for accurate screening. attach a resume identifying specific experience and dates of employment.
+Hard copy applications are not accepted. relevant experience and/or education referred to in supplemental questions must be documented in resume, transcript and/or application to allow for accurate screening. attach a resume identifying specific experience and dates of employment.

-Dates of employment should include month and year and hours per week. attach a cover letter.
-If applicable, attach a copy of an official transcript(s).
+Dates of employment should include month and year and hours per week. attach a cover letter. if applicable, attach a copy of an official transcript(s).

 We accept scanned copies of official transcripts.
 We do not accept web-based, internet, or copies of unofficial transcripts.
 Official transcripts provide the name of the institution, confirmation that a degree was awarded and on what date, and the registrar's signature.

-Grand Ave, Lansing, MI 48933/Hybrid.
+Grand Ave, Lansing, MI 48933.
 Based on operational needs and within established limits, remote work and alternate or hybrid work schedule requests for this position may be considered.
 Selected candidates who have been approved to work remotely or a hybrid schedule must complete that work within Michigan.

 Candidates should confirm work location and schedule at the time of interview.
 Employees will be provided computers to perform state work.
 Phones may also be provided for necessary communications.